 These are used for homes with internal wiring (power) for smoke detectors.

-First Alert BRK 3120B Dual Sensor ‘Hardwire’ Smoke Alarm w/ Battery Backup
+First Alert Dual Sensor ‘Hardwire’ Smoke Alarm with Battery Backup

 This detector will protect you 100% from fire related death/injury if used properly and placed correctly in your home.